Get E-Book

 if (err) console.error(err.code);

-});That send includes name resolution. localhost may resolve to IPv4, IPv6, or both depending on OS and Node lookup behavior.
+That send includes name resolution. localhost may resolve to IPv4, IPv6, or both depending on OS and Node lookup behavior.
 A udp4 socket needs an IPv4 destination.
-A udp6 socket needs an IPv6 destination unless the platform supports a mapped-address path and the socket options line up.
-Numeric addresses remove that ambiguity when debugging.
+A udp6 socket needs an IPv6 destination unless platform behavior and socket options allow an IPv4-mapped path.
+Numeric addresses remove that ambiguity while debugging.

-The send target has three pieces: remote address, remote port, and address family.
+The send target has three pieces - remote address, remote port, and address family.
 The local endpoint has its own address and port.
-With UDP, a single local endpoint can send to many remote endpoints:
+With UDP, a single local endpoint can send to many remote endpoints.

 for (const port of [41234, 41235, 41236]) {